irydium/irydium/README.md

 - [Rollup]: An efficient bundler for JavaScript-based web components
 - [pyodide]: A port of Python to WebAssembly

-Although it doesn't use it directly, Irydium's design was highly inspired by [mdsvex], a transformer of markdown files into Svelte components.
+Although it doesn't use it directly, Irydium's design was heavily influenced by [mdsvex], a transformer of markdown files into Svelte components.

 You can see a very early version of Irydium in action on the demonstration site: